Program Director, Senior Staff Pathologist

 Dr. Elkins earned her M.S. degree from Arkansas State University (ASU) in 2012 working on production of a protein subunit vaccine against flu.
 She continued her education at ASU where she earned her Ph.D. degree in molecular biosciences in 2019 researching the production of a therapeutic protein for mitigating disease in aquaculture catfish.
 She continued work at ASU in a post-doctoral teaching position in the Department of Biology where she also researched the enhanced delivery of fish therapeutics.

 In 2021, Dr. Elkins accepted a post-doctoral fellowship at St. Jude Children’s Research Hospital working with endoplasmic reticulum chaperones and their role in preventing protein aggregation.
-Near the end of her fellowship Dr. Elkins was recruited by TPA and officially joined the TPA Team in 2022 as a Research Associate whose primary role is using molecular pathology to assist FDA/NCTR investigators by identifying, locating, and quantifying target molecules of interest in a variety of cells and tissues, adapting methods for new applications and development of novel methods and procedures.
+Near the end of her fellowship, Dr. Elkins was recruited by TPA and officially joined our team in 2022 as a research associate.
+In 2024, she took over as the manager of the molecular pathology laboratory.
+The primary role of this lab is to use molecular pathology techniques for locating, identifying, and quantifying target molecules of interest in a variety of cells and tissues.
+This involves adapting methods for new applications and development of novel methods and procedures.
 Dr. Elkins brings to the TPA Team over 10 years of training and experience in molecular biology protein biochemistry and cell biology.

 Email: cindy.hooter@fda.hhs.gov